 The financial statements have been prepared on a going concern basis.

 2.5 Changes in IFRS and other accounting policies/Accounting policies adopted for the preparation of the consolidated financial statements

-Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform.
+Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform Phase 2;

-The implementation of the above-mentioned amendments did not have a material impact on profit or equity.
+The implementation of the above-mentioned amendments did not have an effect on profit or equity.
 A number of other changes to IFRSs are not applicable to the Group.